 Department advising for the major in communication studies is conducted by 1) a full-time lecturer/advisor who holds office hours in Swain Hall and Steele Building (see the department's Web site for the advisor's office and office hours), 2) the director of undergraduate studies for the Department of Communication (see the department's Web site for the director's office and office hours), and 3) representative faculty members.

 Honors in Communication Studies

-The department offers an extensive internship program in media-related industries, business, public service, and other organizations.
+The department has an extensive internship program in media-related industries, business, public service, and other organizations.
 Internships allow students to explore the relationship between communication theory and its practice in everyday life.
-Credit can be obtained through consultation with the internship advisor and enrollment in COMM 397.
-More than 100 organizations participate in the program.
+Credit can be obtained through consultation with the internship advisor and enrollment in COMM 393.
+More than 100 organizations have participated in the program.
+The department also offers the Hollywood Internship Program, a summer study and work opportunity for selected students interested in pursuing careers in the film industry.
 Note: Internship credit counts as elective hours and does not count toward the 30 credit hours required for the major.
-Information can be found at comm.unc.edu/undergraduate/oppcommmaj/interninfo/internship.
+Information can be found at comm.unc.edu/undergraduate-studies/internships.

 WUNC Radio and WUNC-TV

 Limited opportunities exist for internships and employment with the public radio and television stations in Chapel Hill and in the Research Triangle Park.

 Students are involved in adapting scripts, directing, and staging productions for the public.
 Additionally, students often appear in regular performances sponsored by graduate students in the Department of Communication and in productions directed by faculty members.

 STV is a student-run video production operation that provides hands-on opportunities in a variety of programming assignments.

 Students may take coursework toward the major through the University's study abroad program.
 Departmental approval for major credit is required.
 The department also offers a London-based summer internship in media production and performance studies for qualified students.